harness/developer-hub/tutorials/cd-pipelines/virtual-machine/pdc.md

 :::caution

-For the pipeline to run successfully, follow all of the following steps as they are, including the naming conventions.
+For the pipeline to run successfully, follow all of the steps below as they are, including the naming conventions.

 :::

-### Set up the Harness delegate
+### Set up the Harness Delegate

 <details open>
 <summary>What is the Harness delegate?</summary>